ARMmbed/mbed-os-5-docs/docs/reference/api/usb/USBCDC.md

 ## USBCDC

 The USBCDC class emulates a basic serial port over USB.
 You can use this serial port to send or receive data.
-If you want printf functionality see the [USBSerial](USBSerial.md) class.
+If you want printf functionality, please see the [USBSerial](USBSerial.html) class.

 ### USBCDC class reference

 [![View code](https://www.mbed.com/embed/?type=library)](https://os.mbed.com/docs/v5.8/feature-hal-spec-usb-device-doxy/class_u_s_b_serial.html)